ashleve/lightning-hydra-template/README.md

-## Lightning + Hydra template for Deep Learning projects
+## PyTorch Lightning + Hydra template
-This is my starting template and pipeline for most deep learning projects.<br>
+A clean and simple template and pipeline to kickstart your deep learning project! 🚀⚡🔥<br>

-Built with <b>PyTorch Lightning</b> and <b>Hydra</b>.<br>
+<b>PyTorch Lightning</b> provides great abstractions for well structured code and advanced features like checkpointing or gradient accumulation.<br>
+<b>Hydra</b> provides convenient way to manage experiment configurations (see examples below).<br>
-Also contains special <b>Weights&Biases</b> integration, but can be used with any other logger.<br>
+Also contains additional <b>Weights&Biases</b> utilites, but can be used with any other logger.<br>

-It's supposed to be enchancement/expansion on original [deep-learninig-project-template](https://github.com/PyTorchLightning/deep-learning-project-template) repository.<br>
+It's supposed to be extended version of [deep-learninig-project-template](https://github.com/PyTorchLightning/deep-learning-project-template) repository.<br>
 I'm trying to make this as generic as possible - you should be able to easily modify behavior in [train.py](project/train.py) file in case you need some unconventional configuration wiring.<br>

 The goal is to: